This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 The class you choose at the beginning of the game is not set in stone.
-In Highsteppe, the first land you spawn into when the game begins, you can change your class.
+You can change your class in Highsteppe, the first land you spawn into when the game begins.

-In the middle of Highsteppe under the big tree is a non-playable character (NPC) called “Beginner Weapons”.
+In the middle of Highsteppe, under the big tree, is a non-playable character (NPC) called “Beginner Weapons”.
 This NPC lets you switch your weapon to a different class.
-The only thing you need to be aware of is that your character’s level is tied to your class.
+You only need to be aware that your character’s level is tied to your class.
 If you are level 10 and change classes, you will now be level 1 of that new class.

 Getting Started / Walkthrough

 Below is a world map of the OrbusVR game.
-It is here as a reference in case you want to view it before or after you play.
+It is here as a reference if you want to view it before or after you play.
 Below in the OrbisVR help guide, we’ll show you how to access an interactive map in the game.